sewellstephens/express-authorize/README.md

 - Email and password Auth
 - Uses MongoDB

-If you would like to use different database, or want more control you can clone the Github repository or copy desired code.

 ### How to set it up:

 **Step 1: clone repo or copy desired code**